Hair transplants for women are booming. Their success rate is complicated

 Bozok admits her eventual transplant decision in 2024 was “super impulsive.”
 She skipped deep research, sent WhatsApp photos to the first Istanbul clinic that replied, and agreed to around 3,500 follicles for $2,900.
 Thin donor density meant technicians could implant closer to 2,800 grafts, and she experienced eight days of moderate but manageable pain.

 A year later she is documenting the regrowth on Instagram and TikTok.
+Some of her videos have reached thousands of views, but she understands that transplanted hair may not last forever.
 “People in my comments have told me they’ve lost their transplanted hair after two or five years,” she acknowledged.
 “My state of mind is: I enjoy it as long as I have it.”

 The first two weeks of recovery were isolating.
 Evans avoided leaving the house because the wounds were so visible and lost sleep following the strict post-op rules designed to protect the grafts.
 Her surgeon warned that her thin density might require two or three procedures, but she trusted that only high-quality grafts would be implanted.